AkramUmad572/Physics-Engine/README.md

 How to Run

-After building the project (using either the simple or manual build instructions):
+After the project has been built:

 Mac / Linux
 cd build
 ./3DEngineCpp

 Windows (Visual Studio)

-Open the generated 3DEngineCpp.sln.
+Open the generated 3DEngineCpp.sln

-Set 3DEngineCpp as the Startup Project.
+Set 3DEngineCpp as the Startup Project

-Build the project.
+Build and run the project

-Run it from Visual Studio or by launching:
+Or run the compiled executable from:

 build/Debug/3DEngineCpp.exe

-or
 build/Release/3DEngineCpp.exe

 Windows (MinGW / CodeBlocks)